amannn/action-semantic-pull-request/README.md

 Github has support for [draft pull requests](https://github.blog/2019-02-14-introducing-draft-pull-requests/), which will disable the merge button until the PR is marked as ready for merge.

 However, [this feature might be disabled for your repository](https://github.community/t/draft-pull-requests-not-available/1753/7).
 In this case you can use the special `[WIP] ` prefix to indicate that a pull request is work in progress and isn't ready to be merged.
-In this case the PR title isn't validated and the pull request checks remain pending.
+This will avoid the validation of the PR title and the pull request checks remain pending.

 ## Example config